sas-isus/drop-fuzz/README.md

     -p PASSWORD, --password PASSWORD, --pass PASSWORD            Drupal login password.

-    -A, --active                                                 Perform an Active Scan.
+    -S, --spider                                                 Run a spider on the module's routes.

     -f, --force                                                  Force default values for prompts.

-Arguments are not required, as _drop-fuzz_ will prompt the user for any missing info, aside from -A (Active Scanning) and -f (forcing the default values).
+Arguments are not required, as _drop-fuzz_ will prompt the user for any missing info, aside from -S (Spidering) and -f (forcing the default values).

 ## Examples